How to Create Valkey Clusters

 Create a Database Cluster Using the Control Panel

-In the Choose a datacenter section, select the datacenter for your database cluster.
+In the Choose a datacenter region section, select a datacenter for your cluster.

 The datacenter selection portion of the databases create page

-This page lists the datacenters in which you currently have the most resources.
-The number of resources you have in each datacenter is listed to the right as X resources.
-Hover over this text to see the specific resources you have in that datacenter.
+The list shows the datacenters where you currently have the most resources, with the number of resources shown to the right as X resources.
+Hover over this text to see the specific resources in that datacenter.

 For the best performance, create your database in the same datacenter as your other DigitalOcean resources.
 After creation, you can relocate your cluster to another datacenter.